 General anesthesia is always necessary for dental procedures.
 It is done with an inhaled gas anesthetic that puts your pet into a sleep-like state.
 We monitor your pet’s vital signs the entire time using a blood pressure/heart rate monitor and blood oxygen monitor to tune the amount of anesthetic to keep them at just the right “level.”
 Our anesthetics are administered by either our Veterinarian or a licensed RVT.

 The heart of the package.
 Your pet’s teeth will be thoroughly cleaned by manual scaling and using our ultrasonic scaler.
 We also hand-scale below the gum line (where 60% of dental disease exists), removing harmful plaque and tartar.
 Each tooth will be polished with a pumice paste to smooth the microscopic etching that occurs during scaling to help slow re-formation of plaque.
 We will complete a detailed dental chart, noting any abnormalities or areas of concern for your future reference.

 The instruments we use are sterilized before every procedure.
 Your pet will not be exposed to oral pathogens from any other patients.

 Dental Procedure Report/Discharge Appointment

-You will be given a complete report with findings and recommendations, as well as detailed homecare instructions on how to best care for your pet and his/her new “pearly whites.”
+You will be given a complete verbal and written report with findings and recommendations, as well as detailed home care instructions on how to best care for your pet’s new “pearly whites.”
 The type of follow-up required will also be discussed.